vzemlys/cda_course/README.md

 # Computing and Data Analysis course

 This is a lecture notes repository for the Computing and Data Analysis course taught for 2nd year Quantative Economics students.

+The lecture notes are organizes into a [website](http://vzemlys.github.io/cda_course)

 Main course materials are the following: